 Set sail on Lake Como

 The lake is the hub of life in Como, with a constant streams of boats – from vintage cruisers to car ferries – as well as seaplanes coming in to land.
-Lake Como is the third largest lake in Italy, stretching 50km from one end to the other and shaped like a wishbone, with the town of Como at the bottom of the left fork.
-Along the lakefront are a string of towns, villages, opulent palazzos and gardens.
-So one of the best ways to explore Lake Como is on the water.
+Lake Como is Italy’s third largest lake, stretching 50km from one end to the other and shaped like a wishbone, with Como city at the bottom of the left fork.
+Along the lakefront there’s string of towns, villages, opulent palazzos and gardens – making a boat trip on the lake one of the best things to do in Como.

-There are tons of different options for boat trips on the lake.
+There are tons of different options for Lake Como boat trips.
 We took a one-hour circuit of the Basin of Como with Navigazione Laghi, which calls at Cernobbio, Moltrasio and Torno.
 Tickets cost €7.60 per person or €8.90 for a day ticket where you can hop on and off along the way.
 With the sun shining and the breeze fluttering the flag behind us, it was a relaxing way to soak up the views, with villages spilling down from the surrounding hills to the water’s edge.

 There are also longer day tours to the central part of the lake and the towns of Bellagio and Varenna, Villa Carlotta’s art museum and botanical gardens, and Piona’s Cistercian Abbey.
 Or ferries shuttle between towns from Como to Colico, with normal and faster hydrofoil services.
 Or if you want to channel Sophia Loren, you can hire a classic wooden Riva speedboat and captain for a spin around the lake – headscarf, giant sunglasses and prosecco a must.